mhaugrud/msumcspy/_sources/Dictionaries/TuplesandMutability.rst

    TypeError: 'tuple' object does not support item assignment

-Of course, even if we can't modify the elements of a tuple, we can make a variable reference a new tuple holding different information.
+Of course, even if we can't modify the elements of a tuple, we can make a variable reference a new tuple holding different data.
 To construct the new tuple, we can slice parts of the old tuple and then join the elements to make the new tuple.
 If ``actress`` has a new recent film, and we might want to change her tuple.
 We can easily slice off the parts we want and concatenate them to form a new tuple.